Parsons-David/CS-111-Exam-Practice/README.md

 ### Puporse

-This site isn't meant to be a more comprehensive and effective answer to a question I get every semester as a Rutgers University CS 111 TA.
+This site is meant to be a more comprehensive and effective answer to a question I get every semester as a Rutgers University CS 111 TA.

 How can I study for the exam?